Source: Andrea Piacquadio

 Please note: always contact your general practitioner's clinic before going to accident and emergency - except in the case of a life-threatening situation.
 Then call 112 for an ambulance.

-This page tells you how to use an official interpreter when you have an appointment with a doctor.
+This page tells you how to make use of an official interpreter when you have an appointment with a doctor.